 These consolidated financial statements have been prepared under the historical cost convention, modified by the valuation of investment in real estate and investment in securities which are measured at their fair values.
-The consolidated financial statements of Group have been prepared on a going concern basis as at 31 December 2022.
+The consolidated financial statements of Group have been prepared on a going concern basis as at 31 December 2023.

-Standards, amendments and interpretations issued and effective in 2022 but not relevant
+Standards, amendments and interpretations effective and adopted in 2023